What are 40 year inspections and recertifications and what you should know…

-Additionally, some building owners make certain alterations to buildings that are not permitted and therefore “illegal”.
+Additionally, some building owners make certain alterations to buildings that are not permitted and therefore “illegal.”
 Naturally, as time goes by, conditions can worsen to a point where the structure becomes dangerous and even life-threatening.

-These 40 year inspections are required by law and are enforced in order to keep buildings safe.
-These inspections contain a list of certain items that must be investigated and checked.
+These building inspections contain a list of certain items that must be investigated and checked, to ensure absence of structural building failures.
 Of course, the list will include items that can be life-threatening such as a faulty electrical system or serious structural damage as part of the required inspection.

 Related: How much does a 40 Year Recertification cost?

-On the structural side, the inspector analyzes the main structural components of the property.
+On the structural side, as part of the 40 year structural inspections the engineer analyzes the main structural components of the property.
 These items include the foundations, beams, columns, slabs, and roof.
 Much of the inspection is visual in nature.
 Obviously, the inspector is looking for visible signs of stress such as cracks, spalls, and deflections in these members.

 One can download a sample of a blank report by clicking HERE.
 However, please note that some cities like to use their own special forms.
 Therefore, please ask your Building Department for the correct form.
 Despite this, all the forms are basically the same from city-to-city.

-Your licensed professional will be the person that will not only do the inspection but will also guide you through the steps needed to get your building certified.
-Notably, some buildings will pose difficult challenges and others will not.
-We cannot stress enough the importance of an experienced professional in your corner when it comes time to perform the 40 year recertification.
+Your licensed professional will be the person that will not only do the inspection and issue the inspection report, but will also guide you through the steps needed to complete any required repairs and get your building certified.
+They’ll also share tips for preventative maintenance and how to avoid future building failure.
+Notably, some buildings may pose difficult challenges and others will not, during the initial recertification.

 Should I Hire a Professional Engineer to Do the 40 Year Structural Inspections?